"IT IS I, DO NOT BE AFRAID." Jesus

 "So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand."
 (Isaiah 41:10)

-Welcome to St. Mary Armenian Apostolic Orthodox Church
+St. Mary Armenian Apostolic Orthodox Church

 Our Mission Statement